-“Our telephone interpretation service offers us access to interpreters in over 200 languages in less than a minute,” Austin said.
-When it comes to written communications, the eye bank uses a variety of services, depending on the context of what needs translated.
+“Our telephone interpretation service offers us access to interpreters in over 200 languages in less than a minute,” the CPR manager said.
+When it comes to written communications, RMLEB uses a variety of services, depending on the context of what needs translated.

-“If we have a letter written by a transplant recipient in Japan to her donor’s family in Wyoming,” Austin said, “then we may use a generalized service with a quick turnaround time.”
-Yet, for technical documents meant for customs officials or that are full of ophthalmology terms, the eye bank turns to translation services that have experts in those subjects.
+“If we have a letter written by a transplant recipient in Japan to her donor’s family in Wyoming,” the CPR manager explained, “then we may use a generalized service with a quick turnaround time.”
+Yet, for technical documents meant for customs officials or that are full of ophthalmology terms, RMLEB turns to translation services that have experts in those subjects.
 Some services also have rigorous quality measures in place to ensure accuracy for regulated documents.

-So, when the eye bank began redesigning its website last fall, part of that design included Spanish language content.
+So, when the eye bank began redesigning its website in the fall of 2018, part of that design included Spanish language content.
 “We waited until we rebuilt the website so that we could think about the Spanish content in a thoughtful way, rather than just sticking it in where we could.”
-As a result, Spanish speakers now have access to the same information and resources on the eye bank’s website that English speakers do.

-“Our goal,” Austin said, “is to make sure that we are communicating effectively, compassionately, accurately, and with cultural sensitivity with all the people we rely on to fulfill our mission.”
+“Our goal is to make sure that we are communicating effectively, compassionately, accurately, and with cultural sensitivity with all the people we rely on to fulfill our mission,” the CPR manager summarized the eye bank's overall mission and efforts to ensure access to multiple languages.
 That is true no matter where in the world they are or what language they speak.